RickyCaoCao/ProgrammingNotes/agile/agilenotes.md

 - Light documentation
 - No new bugs or tech debt
 - Accepted by PO/PM with accordance to acceptance criteria
-- Review it in Sprint Retro
+- Review it in Sprint Retro'

+- Explain in PR how AC is met (what it does, testing, pictures)

 ## Definition of Ready
 (ready to work on)